Skip to main content

 • Drop or withdraw from courses only after conferring with your advisor.

-• Know important dates and deadlines (registration, drop/add, assignment due dates, etc.) as listed in the Academic Catalog and the LMS.
+• Know important dates and deadlines (registration, drop/add, assignment due dates, etc.) as listed in the College Catalog and the LMS.

 • Contact the Advisor first, if you are concerned about any aspect of your college experience (contact your instructor first for course or assignment-related issues).